IVSoftware/select-card-game-picture-from-dgv/README.md

         public Suit Suit { get; internal set; }
     }

-Then you make a `BindingList<Card>` and assign it to the `DataSource` property of your DataGridView.
+Then you make a `BindingList<Card>` and assign it to the `DataSource` property of your DataGridView in the method that loads your main form class.

     public partial class MainForm : Form
     {